xylo04/Adafruit_SSD1325/README.md

 This is a library for our Monochrome/Grayscale OLEDs based on SSD1325 drivers

+(This fork of https://github.com/adafruit/Adafruit_SSD1325_Library is made to work with http://particle.io boards and toolchain.)

   Pick one up today in the adafruit shop!
   ------>